J0/Aquarius/gridserver/README.md

 }
 ```

 Note: The above-mentioned REST endpoint utilizes an API.
-For security reasons, we have not uploaded the key for said API.
-If you are testing the application, please feel free to contact __Joel__ (@Jzerox2) on telegram to obtain the key.
+For security reasons,
+we have not uploaded the key.
+If you are testing the application, please feel
+free to contact __Joel__ (@Jzerox2) on telegram to obtain the key.